Club Position: Chairman Playing Position: Defender

 How I started walking football :-

-Why walking football? : I have been playing walking football for a year now and its a great way of keeping fit.
+Why walking football? : I have been playing walking football for a few years now and its a great way of keeping fit.

 Why Walking Football

 When I saw the advert in The Fleetwood Weekly News for a chance to play Walking Football for the over 50s, I thought it too good to be true, especially for a 65 year old with an arthritic knee and foot.

 As I left home for my first session my wife said that I "looked like a kid in a sweety shop" When I got home she said "you could do with a couple of paramedics to get you out the car" Since then, my fitness has improved ---- I can now get out of the car on my own!

 Seriously, on occasion, I've been pulled up for running!
 Says it all really!

 The facilities are tremendous, the camaraderie among the lads is great - as is the teamwork and banter - oh, and of course the nights out.

 Come and have a go.
 You never know what you can achieve at any age.

 Playing walking football has created a good outlet for fitness and friendship.